kstlv/docx2txt/README.md

 1. Download and install [golang](https://go.dev/).
 2. Go to the source folder and `go build -ldflags "-s -w"`.

-Golang environment settings affect the build command.
+Golang environment settings `go env` affect the build command.
 In the environment settings, you can define the architecture and OS.

 ## License